faithcomesbyhearing/BiblePublisher/README.md

 	bibleId - This should be the primary identifier of the bible language and version. iso3 - This should be the 3 character ISO 639-3 language code. iso1 - This should be the 2 character ISO 639-1 language code or null when there is no iso1 code. direction - This should be the direction of the script, either 'ltr' or 'rtl'.

+## Table of Contents Book Sequence

+The book sequence information can be picked up in anyone of three ways.
+1) If there is a DBL metadata.xml file, the program will use the sequence information in that file.
+The metadata.xml file can be in the same directory as the .usx files, or it can be one directory above.
+If it is anywhere else, it will be ignored.
+2) If there is no metadata.xml file, but .usx filenames contain a sequence numbers, such as 041MAT.usx, 042MRK.usx, then that number will be used to define the sequence.
+3) If there is neither a metadata.xml file, and there is no sequence numbers in the filenames, then the 66 book protestant Canon will be used to define the book sequence.

 ## Using Sqlite